Who we are

 Kanav is a solicitor in the Financial Institutions Disputes Group at a global law firm.
 He read law at King’s College London before completing his LPC and LLM at The University of Law.
 Prior to starting his training contract, Kanav participated in Pro Bono Community’s training programme and completed a volunteer placement with Justice for Tenants, where he provided advice on housing law issues.

-Anna Feltham (Training and Volunteer Manager)
+Mollie Hesketh (Training and Volunteer Coordinator)